 Infected material is very dangerous and so investigations should be restricted to the necessary and specimens must carry warning labels, even if the diagnosis is only suspected and not yet confirmed.
 When the diagnosis has been made, it is a notifiable disease.
 Emerging and re-emerging diseases in Africa require good laboratory services that are often not available.

-- Full blood count shows leukopenia and thrombocytopenia although this may not be so with Lassa fever.
+- FBC shows leukopenia and thrombocytopenia although this may not be so with Lassa fever.

-- Liver function tests show elevated transaminases and in Lassa fever this carries a high mortality.
+- LFTs show elevated transaminases and in Lassa fever this carries a high mortality.

 - Assessing bleeding tendency: partial thromboplastin time (PTT), INR and clotting times are all prolonged.